jplf/radiog/README.md

 This application can run on any computer running the linux operating system.
 It is primarily intended to be installed on a raspberry pi box.

+It is worth reading the [tutorial](https://angular.io/tutorial/toh-pt0) since this application is very similar to the one proposed by the Angular.

+The target is a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) 1GB running Ubuntu 19.10 (Eoan Ermine).

 ### Directories

 # Gontrol